Welcome to the GCAS Admissions Department

 Flexible Degrees

 GCAS offers a very flexible alternative to normal universities.
 With GCAS, you can do your entire degree online and still work with other students all over the world.
-Getting your degree at your own pace allows for total control and flexibility!
-As a result, no student visas or relocation are required to enroll and study with us.
+Getting your degree at your own pace allows for total control and flexibility.
+As a result, no student visas or relocation are required to enroll and study with us; indeed GCAS does not offer student visas.
 You can pursue your academic goals from anywhere in the world, ensuring flexibility and convenience as you advance your education with GCAS.

 Full Time & Part Time Enrollment

-Students in the MA programme can be enrolled either Full Time or Part Time.
-The requirement for full time student status in the MA programme is to be enrolled and complete 50 credit hours or more per academic year.
-The requirement for part time student status in the Ph.D. programme is to be enrolled and complete 25-30 credit hours per academic year.
+Students in the MA programs can be enrolled either Full Time or Part Time.
+The requirement for full time student status in the MA program is to be enrolled and complete 50 ECTS credit hours or more per academic year.
+The requirement for part time student status in our MA and PhD programs is to be enrolled and complete 25-30 ECTS credit hours per academic year.